premature-babies

 Premature Babies: How to take care of your Premature Baby at Home

 Taking care of your premature baby will be almost like taking care of your baby, were they born full-term!
-That being said, you want to keep the following considerations in mind.
+That said, keep the following considerations in mind.

-• The thing is, a premature baby is not as able to control their body temperature, as a baby that’s full term.
+The thing is, a premature baby is not as able to regulate their body temperature as a full-term baby.

-To do: You have to ensure you monitor their temperature at home with a Digital Thermometer.
+To do: Ensure you monitor their temperature at home with a Digital Thermometer.

 Note: The temperature of your baby’s body should be in the range of 36.6 degrees C to 37.2 degrees C.